 Jantar Mantar Timings

 Jantar Mantar opens on all the days of week from Sunrise to Sunset (6 AM to 6 PM).
 There is no closing day or week off for Jantar Mantar.
 It normally opens at 6 AM in the morning and closes at 6 PM in the evening depends on the sunset time.
-One hour is sufficient to visit the entire Jantar Mantar complex.
+30 minutes to 45 minutes are sufficient to visit the entire Jantar Mantar complex.

 Indian National has to pay 15 Rs for the entry in Delhi Jantar Mantar and foreigners have to pay purchase 150 Rs ticket for the entry.
 Digital camera can be taken inside the complex without paying any extra fee and for video camera visitors have to pay 25 Rs.